-Stefanie Schulte Strathaus is the head of the Berlinale Forum Expanded programme.
-She is also currently interim head of the Forum section, alongside Milena Gregor and Birgit Kohler.
+Stefanie Schulte Strathaus is head of the Berlinale Forum Expanded programme.

 Schulte Strathaus was born in Frankfurt in 1969.
-She studied German philology, as well as philosophy and theatre studies in Cologne and Berlin.
-While she was studying, she also worked on experimental exhibition and cinema projects.
+She studied German philology, philosophy and theatre studies in Cologne and Berlin.
+While studying, she also worked on experimental exhibition and cinema projects.

-In 1991, she began working for the association “Freunde der Deutschen Kinemathek” (Friends of the Deutsche Kinemathek) and in 1994 she became a programme director for the in-house Arsenal cinema.
-Ten years later, she, Milena Gregor and Birgit Kohler started running the association, which was renamed “Arsenal – Institute for Film and Video Art” in 2008.
+In 1991, she began working for the “Freunde der Deutschen Kinemathek” (Friends of the Deutsche Kinemathek) association and, in 1994, she became a programme director for their in-house Arsenal cinema.
+Ten years later, she, Milena Gregor and Birgit Kohler became heads of the association which was renamed “Arsenal – Institute for Film and Video Art” in 2008.

-Schulte Strathaus has curated a number of film programmes, retrospectives and exhibitions, including “Wer sagt denn, dass Beton nicht brennt, hast Du’s probiert?
+Schulte Strathaus has curated a number of film programmes, retrospectives and exhibitions including “Wer sagt denn, dass Beton nicht brennt, hast Du’s probiert?
 Film im West-Berlin der 80er Jahre” (with Florian Wüst in 2006) and “Live Film!
 Jack Smith!
 Five Flaming Days in a Rented World” (with Susannne Sachsse and Marc Siegel in 2009).
-In 2010, she launched the ongoing project “Living Archive – Archive Work as a Contemporary Artistic and Curatorial Practice”.
-She and Bettina Ellerkamp and Jörg Heitmann founded the “Film Feld Forschung” (Film Field Research) project at the silent green Kulturquartier.
-Schulte Strathaus is on the board of the Harun Farocki Institut and that of the Network for Arab Alternative Screens (NAAS).
+In 2010, she launched the ongoing “Living Archive – Archive Work as a Contemporary Artistic and Curatorial Practice” project; she, Bettina Ellerkamp and Jörg Heitmann also founded the “Film Feld Forschung” (Film Field Research) project at the silent green Kulturquartier.
+Schulte Strathaus is on the boards of the Harun Farocki Institut and the Network for Arab Alternative Screens (NAAS).

-Schulte Strathaus has been a member of the selection committee of the Berlinale’s Forum section since 2001.
-She and Anselm Franke founded Forum Expanded in 2005.
-In summer 2018, she took over as interim head of the Forum with her colleagues on the Arsenal board.
+Schulte Strathaus has been a member of the selection committee for the Berlinale Forum since 2001.
+In 2005, she and Anselm Franke founded the Forum Expanded.
+In the summer of 2018, she and her colleagues on the Arsenal management board took over as interim heads of the Forum.